-Video tips: Video students from the back of the head or from the neck down; avoid or block their faces.
+Video tips: Video students from the back of the head or from the neck down; avoid filming their faces.
 Narrate or display information to explain the learning intended for the Math Practice.

-\You will need to upload your video to YouTube or another video hosting platform.
+You will need to upload your video to YouTube or another video hosting platform.
 Please make sure your sharing permissions are set to anyone with the link can view it.
 You can change this after you have earned this micro-credential.

-Artifact 3: One Page Handout
+Artifact 3: One-Page Handout

-Use Achieve the Core's Implementing Standards for Mathematical Practices to create a one-page handout for families and/or support professionals that synthesizes how they can support students at home or at school with mathematical modeling.
-Your one-page handout needs to include:
+Use Achieve the Core's Implementing Standards for Mathematical Practices to create a one-page handout for families and/or support professionals that summarizes how they can support students at home or at school, to attend to precision in mathematics.
+Your one-page handout needs to include the following:

-- The intended audience: families, support professionals, or both - Explanation of Math Practice 4 - Description of what students should be able to do (in a language student can understand) - Questions and/or prompts (2-3) to guide students through the process - What to do when a student is stuck - Resources/links (1-3)to use at home, in a resource room, or another location
+- Your intended audience: families, support professionals, or both - Explanation of Math Practice 6 - What students should be able to do (in student language) - Questions and/or prompts (2-3) to guide students through the process - What to do when a student is stuck - Resources/links (1-3) to use at home, in a resource room, or another location